cloudrex/unit/README.md

 ### Installation

-Simply run the following command to integrate Unit into your project:
+Run the following command to integrate Unit into your existing project:

 ```bash
 $ npm install --save-dev unit